Ahmedezz222/talinda_pos/README.md

 ## Installation

-### Method 1: Using the Batch Installer (Recommended)
+### Method 1: Using the Installer (Recommended)

 1. Download the latest release from the releases page
-2. Extract the files to your desired location
+2. Run the installer executable
-3. Run `install.bat` by double-clicking it
-4. Wait for the installation to complete
+3. Follow the installation wizard instructions
-5. Launch Talinda POS from the Desktop shortcut or from the `dist` folder
+4. Launch Talinda POS from the Start Menu or Desktop shortcut

-The batch installer will:
-- Set up a Python virtual environment
-- Install all required dependencies
-- Build the executable
-- Create a desktop shortcut
-- Configure everything automatically

 ### Method 2: Manual Installation